ardan-yilmaz/DEEPRED-/README.md

 ### Utility Functions
 Provides essential functions for model loading, threshold retrieval, class weight calculation, custom MCC calculation, and visualization of training/validation losses.

-## Getting Started

-To get started with this project, clone the repository, install the required dependencies, and follow the usage instructions for each component as outlined above.

-## Contributions

-Contributions to this project are welcome.
-Please refer to the contribution guidelines for more information.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-Credits to datasets, libraries, or tools used in the development of this project.